apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/try-backup.md

 </Tabs>

-To create a backup using the snapshot, the backupMethod in the YAML configuration file or the --method field in the kbcli command should be set to volume-snapshot.
+To create a backup using the snapshot, the backupMethod in the YAML configuration file or the `--method` field in the kbcli command should be set to `volume-snapshot`.

 :::caution

-When creating backups using snapshots, ensure that the storage used supports the snapshot feature; otherwise, the backup may fail.
+1. When creating backups using snapshots, ensure that the storage used supports the snapshot feature; otherwise, the backup may fail.

-Backups created manually using kubectl or kbcli will not be automatically deleted.
+2. Backups created manually using kubectl or kbcli will not be automatically deleted.
 You need to manually delete them.

 :::